neovasudeva/neovasudeva.github.io/src/blogs/01_blog.md

 <!-- ... html below ... -->
 ```

 where \[\[content\]\] will be replaced with html generated from markdown.
-For example, This is used for blog article html where the article itself is created in markdown and then converted to html via pypandoc.
+For example, this is used for blog article html where the article itself is created in markdown and then converted to html via pypandoc.

 ## Deployment